Other Names for this Disease

 - Acrocephalosyndactyly, type 5

 craniosynostosis, which prevents normal skull growth and affects the shape of the head and face; distinctive facial features including bulging and wide-set eyes, a high forehead, an underdeveloped upper jaw, and a beaked nose; hearing loss; and dental problems.
 Other features may include broad and deviated thumbs and great toes; brachydactyly; and syndactyly.
 It is caused by mutations in the FGFR1 or FGFR2 genes and is inherited in an autosomal dominant manner.
-Pfeiffer syndrome is divided into 3 subtypes (types 1, 2 and 3) based on the presence and severity of specific features.
+Pfeiffer syndrome is divided into 3 subtypes (type 1, type 2 and type 3) based on the presence and severity of specific features.
 Management typically includes various surgical interventions.Pfeiffer syndrome is a disorder that affects the development of the bones in the skull, hands and feet.
 Signs and symptoms can include

 Last updated: 7/12/2016